Sungwon-Han/Learning-Sleep-Quality-from-Daily-Logs/README.md

 ### Part 3.
 INSOMNIA RANKING
 ##### Model parameter
 You can set parameter by modifying Isomnia_Ranking/parameter.json file.
-In our paper, to make an imputation , we used parameters as follows.
+In our paper, to rank users, we used parameters as follows.

 ```